6012 Sherry Lane Dallas, TX 75225

 Care After Final Restoration Placement

-One of the biggest perks of dental implants is that they can be taken care of just like natural teeth.
+One of the biggest perks of dental implants is that you can take care of them just like natural teeth.
 You simply brush and floss regularly and come into the office every six months for a checkup and cleaning.
-There are certain products that are better than others for implant care.
-First, use a soft-bristle toothbrush made of something like nylon.
-Make sure you’re also using non-abrasive toothpaste.
-Otherwise, you can scratch the final restorations.

-Any dental products that are hard or metal should be avoided.
-You don’t want to damage your implants.
-Try not to bite down on your implants with anything extremely hard, like hard candy, as this can crack the dental crown.
+Avoid any dental products that are hard or metal.
+Try not to bite down on your implants with anything extremely hard, like ice, as this can crack the dental crown.
 The better you take care of your teeth, the longer your restoration is going to last.

 Dental Implant FAQs